-A stash of calendula is an absolute must to have on hand for making concoctions to treat minor wounds, burns and bacterial infections.
-I am going to share with you just how easy they are to prepare and use.
+A stash of calendula is an essential herbal medicine to have on hand for making remedies to treat minor wounds, burns and infections.
+This hardy plant is easy to grow, preserve and use, let’s find out how!

 Calendula Water Infusion

-- Tea – calendula tea has been drunk for centuries to aid in the healing of inflammation and ulceration of the gastrointestinal tract.
-Check with your healthcare practitioner before drinking calendula infusion on a regular basis.
+- Tea – calendula tea has been enjoyed as a tea for centuries to aid in the healing of inflammation and ulceration of the gastrointestinal tract.
+Check with your healthcare practitioner before drinking calendula infusion regularly.

-- Mouthwash and Gargle– aids in the healing of gingivitis, ulceration, thrush and other minor infections of the mouth and throat.
-Also useful for tonsillitis and pharyngitis.
-You can swish a cooled infusion of calendula around the mouth, making sure it is being pushed through the teeth, gargle and then spit out or swallow.
+- Mouthwash and Gargle– preparations aid in the healing of gingivitis, ulceration, thrush and other minor infections of the mouth and throat.
+It is also useful for tonsillitis and pharyngitis.
+Swish a cooled infusion around the mouth, making sure it is being pushed through the teeth, gargle and then spit out or swallow.

 Calendula and Lavender Healing Balm